Hwesta/resume/README.md

     -   Led initiative to add indexes and foreign keys to the database, approved by management after missing index caused site outage.
 -   Self-initiated improvements between feature work:
-    -   Security updates & bug fixes
+    -   Fixed bugs and performed security updates.
-    -   Test coverage and test infrastructure improvements
+    -   Expanded test coverage and test infrastructure.
-    -   Dev tooling improvements
+    -   Improved dev tooling.
     -   Wrote a well-received bot that automatically updated ticket statuses based on merge request status, freeing devs and product from nagging for updates.